Skip to content

 What Happens Next: Risks on the Horizon

-Industry analysts have raised the question of whether the reorganization is the first step toward dissolving DCAA entirely and returning audit functions to the individual military services (Redstone GCI, 2025).
-Director Desautel described the April 2025 changes as “the first phase of efforts to restructure and position DCAA for future success,” signaling more changes ahead.
+Some defense industry analysts have raised the question of whether the reorganization is the first step toward dissolving DCAA entirely and returning audit functions to the individual military services.
+DCAA leadership has described the 2025 changes as the first phase of a broader effort to restructure and position the agency for the future, signaling more changes ahead.

 Three developments to watch: